Adverse possession in Australia

 The doctrine of adverse possession in Australia was inherited from England.
 Adverse possession arose in and was suited to a land law system based on possession and relativity of title.
 Various approaches were undertaken in this area in Australia.

 The limitation period for the land varies among the states.

 The requirements to prove

 The claimant will need to be able to prove to the Titles Office in the State of jurisdiction that they have occupied the land for the entire statutory time period.
 If there is any permission form, possession cannot be claimed.

-Any person who is ready to take possession of a unoccupied property/land subject to satisfy all the demands of the Laws of the State of jurisdiction may claim unfavourable possession.
+Any person who is ready to take possession of an unoccupied property/land subject to satisfy all the demands of the Laws of the State of jurisdiction may claim unfavourable possession.

 In case when adverse possession has not been fully developed, is not organized and lacks order, this called "incomplete adverse possession".

 The statutory period

 The limitation period for the land varies among the states: